Arthur Scarf: Raid on Singora

 Scarf was 28 years old, and a squadron leader in No. 62 Squadron, when the following deed took place for which he was awarded the Victoria Cross.

 On 9 December 1941 in Malaya, near the Thailand border, all available aircraft had been ordered to make a daylight raid on Singora (where the Imperial Japanese Army was invading).
 Squadron Leader Scarf, as leader of the raid, had just taken off from the base at Butterworth when enemy aircraft swept in destroying or disabling all the rest of the machines.
 Scarf decided nevertheless to fly alone to Singora.
 Despite attacks from roving fighters he completed his bombing run and was on his way back when his aircraft became riddled with bullets and he was severely wounded, his left arm had been shattered, he had a large hole in his back and was drifting in and out of consciousness.
 He managed to crash-land the Blenheim at Alor Star, without causing any injury to his crew, and was rushed to hospital where he died two hours later.

 Scarf's Victoria Cross was not gazetted until June 1946.
 Because of the chaotic nature of the Malayan campaign, the facts concerning Scarf's actions were not known until after the war.
 At the time of his death he was about to become a father for the first time.
 His pregnant wife was a nurse based at the Alor Star hospital, but had just been evacuated south.
 The two other crewmen from Scarf's Blenheim were also given awards after the war for their courage during this action; Sergeant (later Squadron Leader) Paddy Calder was awarded a Distinguished Flying Medal and Sergeant Cyril Rich (killed in action in 1943) received a posthumous Mention in Despatches.

 Squadron Leader Scarf (Service Number 37693) is buried in Grave 14, Row G, Section 2 of Taiping War Cemetery, Malaysia.

 Scarf's Victoria Cross was displayed at the Royal Air Force Museum London, England.
 On 27 April 2022, the recipient's family placed the medal up for auction at Spink.
 It reportedly sold for a world record price of £682,000.
+On May 1, 2023, the RAF museum announced they had raised the funds to keep the Victoria Cross and medal bar and they will go on display in the museum.